microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ### Immutability

-Except where stated otherwise, this document assumes that blobs are immmutable and `content-addressable`.
+Except where stated otherwise, this document assumes that blobs are immmutable and [content-addressable](#glossary).
 This means that once a blob has been created it can never be updated/changed, but must instead be completely replaced, even if most of its contents remain the same.
 The replacement blob will always have a different key than the original blob, because the key is derived from a hash of the blob's contents, which are different.
 Any references to that blob must also be updated with the new key.

 Suppose, in the diagram above, that Chunk A, B and C are each stored in Blob A, B and C, respectively.
 A client changes the value of _h_ which changes a value in Blob C. This means that Blob C must be replaced by a new blob, Blob C', which is identical to Blob C but contains a different value for _h_.
 Blob C' also has a different key than Blob C, and that means that the reference to Blob C in Blob B is now incorrect.
 Blob B must be updated to point to to Blob C', a.k.a. the "new Blob C".
 Therefore, Blob B must also be replaced with a Blob B'.
 Finally, Blob A, which has a reference to Blob B, must change for the same reason.
 This chain reaction ends at Blob A because Blob A is at the top of the tree (the "root blob") and has no parent.
 Even though only Chunk C changed, all three chunks had to be replaced.
-In general, the entire `spine` of the tree above any edited node must be replaced for each edit.
+In general, the entire [spine](#glossary) of the tree above any edited node must be replaced for each edit.

 ### Copy-On-Write History

-This necessity of this spine replacement has a useful side effect: it makes it very simple to keep track of `revisions` of the tree over time, i.e. the tree's `history`.
+The need for "spine replacement" has a useful side effect: it makes it very simple to keep track of [revisions](#glossary) of the tree over time, i.e. [history](#glossary)s [history](#glossary).
 Consider a tree made up of five chunks:

 ```mermaid
 graph TD;